Company Formation in Netherlands

 Registration Timelines

-The process of registering a BV in the Netherlands takes an average of two to four weeks: document preparation and structure approval — one to two weeks, notarial formalisation — one to two weeks, registration with KVK and obtaining tax numbers — several business days.
-Opening a bank account may take an additional one to three weeks depending on the chosen bank.
+Registering a BV with COREDO support takes 2–3 weeks from receipt of the complete set of documents.
+This period covers preparation of the incorporation documents, notarial formalisation, and registration with KVK with assignment of the registration number.
+Corporate bank account opening takes an additional 3–4 weeks from submission of the complete KYC package to the bank.
 For simpler forms such as Eenmanszaak or VOF, the registration procedure takes significantly less time — as a rule, registration is completed in a single visit to KVK provided a complete set of documents is available.
 Timelines may vary depending on the complexity of the corporate structure and the completeness of the documents provided.

 Cost of Services